arlobelshee/arlo.belshee.com/content/resume.md

 {{< /timeline >}}

 <sup>*</sup> Skills are listed in the year learned.
-Each lists years of experience in parentheses.
+Years of experience are in parentheses.

 {{% /blank-space-fix %}}